 Use your lungs.
 Learn to breathe into your belly.
 Get outside into fresh air.
 The fat burning process requires oxygen – and so do we!

 Get enough good quality sleep.
-This means at least 6-8 hours.
+For most people this means about 6-8 hours.
 If you move enough to tire your muscles, you’ll sleep better.
-Open your bedroom window.
+Open your bedroom window and make the room as dark as possible.
 Most of our cellular regeneration happens while we sleep.

 Add Quality Supplements